Skip to main content

 The Local Government and Social Care Ombudsman found that Westminster City Council was at fault for not providing a homeless applicant with interim accommodation sooner.
 The delay left the applicant without accommodation for a month.

-In February 2021, the homeless applicant provided the council with medical evidence, including a psychology report.
+In February 2021, the homeless applicant provided the council with medical evidence, including a psychology report, that he was vulnerable and therefore in priority need.
 He re-submitted the same report on 5 March 2021 and the authority accepted that it had a duty to provide interim accommodation.

 The Ombudsman found: